 Their son Ronald Roy Byham (1925-2004), a using instructor, married Sylvia (nee Parker) in 1950, and they became a district councilor and mayor of Sudbury, demise remaining year.

-One among her sons, David Byham, a super grandson of the cricketer, lives locally at lengthy Melford.
-He stated: “I was conscious there have been distant spouse and children by way of the name of Hart, however, had now not formerly heard of the cricket connection.”
+One of her sons, David Byham, a great-grandson of the cricketer, lives locally at Long Melford.
+He stated: “I was aware there have been distant spouses and children by way of the name of Hart; however, I had now not formerly heard of the cricket connection.”